Home » Why Do Rats Scream?

 A rat may scream when cornered by an enemy, especially if it has high testosterone levels.

-Young rats that have yet to develop social skills may scream when encountering strangers in their colony.
-Also, screaming can occur if the rat is badly hurt or injured after a fight with another rat.
+Young rats without social skills may scream when encountering strangers in their colony.
+Screaming can also occur if the rat is badly hurt or injured after a fight with another rat.

 If you have rats, you’ll likely hear noises in the basement, ceiling, crawlspace, and walls at night.
-Knowing how rats scream enables you to identify their hiding spots and introduce pest control measures.
+Knowing how rats scream lets you identify their hiding spots and introduce pest control measures.

 Let’s explore the reasons why rats scream and what they mean.